 The following recipe comes from my book Food, Drink and Celebrations of the Hudson Valley Dutch (History Press, 2009).
 Mary Young and Evelyne Richardson of Harlem — who prepared African food at one of the early Pinkster Festivals held at Philipsburg Manor in Sleepy Hollow — gave me the recipe for this wonderful, seemingly intoxicating, non-alcoholic drink.
-It will be a favorite all summer long!
+It’s a favorite all year long!

 The ginger beer also makes for a very good cocktail: for every 8 ounces of ginger beer, simply add 1½ ounces of light rum.
 Enjoy!